This article about the major work differences between Brits and Chinese was published by the Great British Mag content team on 25 February 2020.

 In the UK, if someone offers you a way of improving your work, try to listen to their reasoning and embrace their suggestion.
 They’re usually not trying to offend you or say that you’re not good enough, they’re just giving you some insights into how you could improve.
 A great way to strengthen a work team is to give and take constructive criticism, so don’t be afraid to speak up if you don’t agree with something someone has said or done.

 Although it’s true that UK workplaces are much more relaxed, it’s still Britain and that means politeness is key.
 There’s a way of being outspoken about your ideas in the workplace, while still keeping the peace and being polite.
 It’s important to maintain pleasantries like saying ‘please’ and ‘thank you’ when appropriate, or perhaps you could offer to make a colleague a tea or coffee if you’re already going to the kitchen.
 Going through a door at the same time as a colleague?
 The British thing to do would be to say sorry and let the other person go through first.

 It’s important to always be on time for work meetings, or even early if you can.
-Punctuality and promptness is absolutely vital to success in UK workplaces.
+Punctuality and promptness are absolutely vital to success in UK workplaces.
 In fact, it’s not uncommon for people to get disciplinary action for repeated lateness to work.

 8. Eating at your desk

 It’s not a great habit to pick up, but eating your lunch at your desk in order to get more work done is commonplace in UK workplaces.
 We encourage you to leave your desk for lunch or take a little walk around during your lunch break, but don’t judge people who try to scoff their food down at their desk.